 Southern Hemisphere Humpback Whale Migration Route (SHHWMR)

-Besides welcoming the migratory whales there were plenty of other educational activities that made up the festival as can be seen elsewhere on this website (click the posters).
+Besides welcoming the migratory whales there were plenty of other educational activities that made up the festival as can be seen elsewhere on this website (click the posters above).
 During his talk Lloyd Edwards pointed out how the humpback whales were hunted almost to extinction between 1908 and 1976 when the Durban whaling station was closed and most humpback whale hunting ceased in the Southern Hemisphere.
 As can be seen on the graph a simple paradigm shift in humans led to the remarkable recovery of this species that is today very close to its pre exploitation numbers.

 Of course it was not only the humpback whales that suffered as a result of whaling but all of the large species.
 They have not recovered as quickly as the humpback but if we leave them alone they will eventually get there as well.